simonmysun/scd41-mqtt-rpi1b/rpi.md

 }
 ```

-The result of `read_measurement` has a CRC checksum, let's copy and adapt the CRC function in the SCD4x datasheet.
+The result of `read_measurement` has a CRC (Cyclic Redundancy Check) checksum, let's copy and adapt the CRC function in the SCD4x datasheet.

 ```c
 __u8 crc(__u8* data, __u16 count) {